-electrical interaction (interaction électrique) A force of repulsion acting between electric charges of like sign (charge), or a force of attraction acting between electric charges of unlike sign (charge). electron volt (eV) (électronvolt [eV]) A unit of energy employed in radiation physics.
-An eV is equal to the energy that an electron gains when it passes through a potential difference of 1 volt. $1 \text{ eV} = 1.6 \text{ x } 10^{-19}$ joules.
+ELAP (PPACA) extended loss of AC power electrical interaction (interaction électrique) A force of repulsion acting between electric charges of like sign (charge), or a force of attraction acting between electric charges of unlike sign (charge). electron volt (eV) (électronvolt [eV]) A unit of energy employed in radiation physics.
+An eV is equal to the energy that an electron gains when it passes through a potential difference of 1 volt. $1 \text{ eV} = 1.6 \text{ x } 10^{-19} \text{ joules}$.
 EME (EAU) emergency mitigating equipment emergency coordinator (coordonnateur des mesures d'urgence) A person authorized to direct an overall emergency response. emergency core cooling system (ECCS) (système de refroidissement d'urgence du cœur [SRUC]) A safety system that transfers heat from a reactor core, following a loss of reactor coolant or certain other accidents that exceed makeup capability. emergency drill (manœuvre d'urgence) Supervised instruction intended to test, develop, maintain and practise the skills required in a particular emergency response activity. emergency exercise (exercice d'urgence) Simulation of emergency events to test the integrated performance of an emergency response scenario.
 With respect to nuclear criticality safety, this term means an activity that tests one or more portions of the integrated capability of emergency response plans, equipment and organizations. emergency management and fire protection SCA (DSR Gestion des urgences et protection-incendie) A safety and control area (SCA) that covers emergency plans and emergency preparedness programs that exist for emergencies and for non-routine conditions.
 This area also includes any results of participation in exercises.
-This SCA is one of the 14 within the CNSC SCA Framework. emergency plan (plan d'urgence) The documented measures required of applicants and licensees under the Class I Nuclear Facilities Regulations and Uranium Mines and Mills Regulations.
+This SCA is one of the 14 within the CNSC SCA Framework. emergency operating procedures (procédures d'exploitation sur incident) Reactor specific procedures containing instructions to operating staff for implementing measures to terminate some anticipated operational occurrences and to prevent core degradation in design-basis accidents and/or beyond-design-basis accidents. emergency plan (plan d'urgence) The documented measures required of applicants and licensees under the Class I Nuclear Facilities Regulations and Uranium Mines and Mills Regulations.
 Accordingly, an emergency plan for a Class I nuclear facility or a uranium mine or mill consists of a proposed or actual program to cope with accidental releases.
 This program encompasses both emergency preparedness and emergency response measures. emergency response (intervention d'urgence) The integrated set of equipment, procedures and personnel necessary for performing a specified function or task required for preventing, mitigating or controlling the effects of an accidental release.
 OR With respect to nuclear criticality safety, actions taken from the time of identification of a suspected, imminent or actual criticality accident until stabilization of the event.
-These actions include the assumption that an accident has occurred, there has been a response to the emergency, and actions to begin subsequent recovery operations have taken place. emergency response facility (installation d'intervention d'urgence) An area or room that can be immediately activated when required during an emergency/incident. emergency response organization (ERO) (organisation d'intervention d'urgence [OIU]) A group of interrelated responders with predefined roles and responsibilities, who work together to mitigate the consequences of an emergency. emission (émission) An airborne release of a hazardous or nuclear substance to the environment.
+These actions include the assumption that an accident has occurred, there has been a response to the emergency, and actions to begin subsequent recovery operations have taken place. emergency response facility (installation d'intervention d'urgence) An area or room that can be immediately activated when required during an emergency/incident. emergency response organization (ERO) (organisation d'intervention d'urgence [OIU]) A group of interrelated responders with predefined roles and responsibilities, who work together to mitigate the consequences of an emergency. emergency response procedures (procédures d'intervention en cas d'urgence) A set of instructions with a detailed description of the actions to be taken by response personnel during an emergency. emission (émission) An airborne release of a hazardous or nuclear substance to the environment.
 An emission may include point sources, fugitive emissions or area sources.
 See also effluent.
 EMS (SGE) See environmental management system.